caerbannogwhite/preludio/core/gandalff/README.md

 - [ ] Implement memory optimized Bool series with uint64.
 - [ ] Using uint64 for null mask.
-- [ ] Implement and test grouped sorting for all types.
-- [ ] Implement and test grouped with nulls.
 - [ ] Implement chunked series.
-- [ ] Implement CSV writer.
 - [ ] Implement Excel reader and writer (https://github.com/tealeg/xlsx).
 - [ ] Implement JSON reader and writer.